27th Annual America’s Most Beautiful Bike Ride – Lake Tahoe

 Check In – Bicycle Safety Check – Big Sale

-All pre-registered participants will receive an America’s Most Beautiful Bike Ride Lake Tahoe Welcome Packet with offers and coupons as well as a custom event long sleeve t-Shirt, event Water bottle, event Helmet Sticker, Wrist Band and Event Number and more… Plus, A complimentary bicycle safety inspection is offered during this check-in period.
+All pre-registered participants will receive an America’s Most Beautiful Bike Ride Lake Tahoe Welcome Packet / NDOT Goodie Bag with offers and coupons as well as a custom event long sleeve T-Shirt, event Water bottle, event Helmet Sticker, Wrist Band and Event Number and more… Plus, A complimentary bicycle safety inspection is offered during this check-in period.
 Make sure you check out the great “America’s Most Beautiful Bike Ride” Sale going on this weekend.
 Also, don’t miss our Sponsors and Vendor Expo here and at the finish line on ride day.

 Pre-registered rider check-in will reopen at 5:00am, on Sunday, June 3, at the Hard Rock Hotel & Casino Parking Lot C. Late or Same Day Registration may be available, based on No Shows after 7:00am (Please review FAQ).
 Free parking is available in all other Lots as well as in the Parking Garage (Check your roof rack space).
 It is recommended that you enter the back parking lots from Lake Parkway across from Edgewood Golf Resort.